-Similar to using RingCentral through either the softphone or your mobile device, you have several options for making calls via the RingCentral and Office 365 integration:
+Similar to using RingCentral through either the softphone or your mobile device, you have several options for making calls via the RingCentral and Microsoft 365 integration:

 - Custom phone.
 Say you’re traveling or you’re at home and you want to use your RingCentral number to make a call.
 All you have to do is type in the phone number associated with the device of your choice—the next time you call using the plugin, it’ll use that phone but sync it to your chosen phone number.

-Integrating RingCentral with Office 365: fast and simple
+Integrating RingCentral with Microsoft 365: fast and simple

 With just a few clicks, you can set up your communications suite to seamlessly work with your office productivity suite.
 On top of easier outbound calling and quicker access to your contacts, messages, and call history, the app allows you to automate meetings and audio conferences by instantly creating events on your calendar.

-For more information about RingCentral for Office 365 and other useful integrations, check out the RingCentral App Gallery.
+For more information about RingCentral for Microsoft 365 and other useful integrations, check out the RingCentral App Gallery.

 Originally published Jun 16, 2020, updated Dec 30, 2022